-Black uniformity is great on the MU8000.
+Black uniformity is decent on the MU8000.
 No clouding can be seen in the corners or near the bottom edge, a problem often seen on LED TVs.

-Unlike the 2016 Samsung TVs with local dimming, this feature can't be turned off completely on the MU8000 in order to show the TV’s true native black uniformity.
+Note that unlike the 2016 Samsung TVs with local dimming, this feature can't be turned off completely on the MU8000 in order to show the TV’s true native black uniformity.
 As such, the native black uniformity test picture was taken with 'Local dimming' set to 'Low' (the lowest setting) and as a result, some vertical blooming can be seen in our test picture.
 The black uniformity picture with local dimming was taken with the local dimming set to 'High'.